How to link two domains using DNS TXT records

 1. Follow the steps above to create your carbon.txt file

-3. Set a DNS record for the domains you want to link back to your main carbon.txt, containing the domain hash
+2. Set a DNS record for the domains you want to link back to your main carbon.txt

-Add the generated domain hash as a final, optional part of the DNS TXT record defining the domain you want to link back to your main carbon.txt file, along with the location of the carbon.txt file and the generated hash.
+Define a DNS TXT record for the domain you want to link back to your main carbon.txt file, with the location of the carbon.txt file prefixed by carbon-txt-location=.

 For example: my-org.com also owns me.my-org.com.
 In order to link me.my-org.com to the main carbon.txt file, they would create a TXT record that looks something like: